russchilderssite/russchilderssite.github.io/_posts/store/2018-01-01-limberjacks.md

 ![Fiona](uploads/fiona-limberjack-small.jpg)

 Handcrafted dancing goat limberjacks, hippos, opossums... and more... available for purchase.
 Get your Christmas orders in early!
-Message [Russ Childers](https://www.facebook.com/russ.childers.14?__tn__=%2CdK-R-R&eid=ARDD68-o13fGN9DtDxYm_fcSLDSwEnfP4XpS4h736Ib-rjMJDBxiQv-ViEluEzIEH4VPN9vQkjQWItu1&fref=mentions).
+E-mail to russchilders1@gmail.com.

 These unique Appalachian lumberjacks are handcrafted to provide many enjoyable hours of fun.
-Originally parents and grandparents "whittled" these toys into shapes of men which were held together with pieces of wire.
+Originally craftsmen  "whittled" these toys into shapes of men which were held together with pieces of wire.
+I employ power tools and manufactured eye hooks for their assemble.

 The basic lumberjacks are men/women, chickens, and goats and come in a verity of colors.